 I want to express my sincere gratitude for your professional and compassionate service you provided with the handling of my accident case.
 I was confident of a positive outcome after our initial meeting and I am glad that I was correct.

 Contributory negligence is a harsh D.C. legal principle that bars you from compensation if you were even one percent at fault for the accident.
-If the accident occurred on a public highway while you were a pedestrian, bicyclist or other rider of a non-motorized vehicle, however, you can recover damages as long as you were no more than 50 percent at fault for the accident.
+If the accident occurred on a public highway while you were a pedestrian, bicyclist, or rider of another non-motorized vehicle, however, you can recover damages as long as you were no more than 50 percent at fault for the accident.

 No, it is merely transformed into a wrongful death claim.
 Under the District of Columbia wrongful death statute, the representative of the victim’s probate estate may file a wrongful death lawsuit for the benefit of the victim’s spouse or domestic partner.
 If no such parties exist, certain other close relatives may file the lawsuit.